open-pv/simshady/documents/how_does_the_cli_work.md

 Details about all parameters can be found [here](/simshady/functions/headless_cli.main.html) or by running `simshady --help`.

+You can test out the CLI by running the test in _cli.test.ts_

 ### Artifacts

 After successful simulation, artifacts can be created.
 These can be used to analyze the simulation or serve as an intermediate